kcaisley/frida/docs/adc_simulation_plan.md

 build/adc/<target>/<YYYYMMDD_HHMM>/
 ```

-### Noise versus rate and common mode
+### Fixed-input noise versus rate

-The `*_noise_vs_rate_cm` targets contain:
+The `*_noise_vs_rate` targets contain:

-- Active ADC rates of 1, 5, and 10 MSPS.
+- Active ADC rates of 2, 6, and 10 MSPS.
-- Common-mode voltages of 200, 600, and 1000 mV.
+- A fixed 600 mV common-mode voltage.
+Other common modes are excluded from
+  these long-running PEX campaigns.
 - A +50 mV DC differential input.
-- 100 conversions per configuration.
-- Nine independent raw and HDF5 results.

-### Large-signal noise

-The `*_noise_large_signal` targets contain:

-- Active ADC rates of 1, 5, and 10 MSPS.
-- A 600 mV common-mode voltage.
-- A 1.0 Vpp differential sine input.
-- A tone frequency of 9,998.770151 Hz.
-- 1,000 conversions per configuration.
+- 20 conversions per configuration.
+These simulations are sanity checks; the
+  physical measurements provide the high-statistics noise characterization.
-- Three independent raw and HDF5 results.
+- Three independent raw and HDF5 results per DUT view.

+No ADC Spectre case may request more than 100 conversions.
+Sine campaigns are
+excluded: at practical PEX runtimes they do not provide enough observations
+near any one input voltage for a useful fixed-input noise estimate.

 All cases use alternating A-state `0101010101010101` and zero B-state
 `0000000000000000` initialization.